 I love a verse-by-verse approach to Bible study, and I especially love it when we're making our way through Old Testament redemption stories.
-Each day of study builds anticipation, as if it were a suspenseful click up the ascending side of a roller coaster.
-I relish the moments when suddenly, somewhere near the end of a study, we discover an entire nation is spared from famine, a city wall is rebuilt, or a widowed foreigner becomes an ancestor of a world-famous king, and, boom, we're barreling down the tracks with our hair whipping in the wind.
+Each day of study builds anticipation, as if it were the slow climb of a roller coaster before the big drop.
+I relish the moments when suddenly, somewhere near the end of a study, we discover an entire nation is spared from famine, a city wall is rebuilt, or a widowed foreigner becomes an ancestor of a world-famous king, and boom, we're barreling down the tracks with our hair whipping in the wind.
 The slow and sometimes tedious verse-by-verse ascent proves worth it.